 - We will incorporate the noblest regional products such as foie gras, truffles, and duck.
 In the evenings, relax in the luxury surroundings of your 5-star hotel or discover the benefits of vinotherapy at Sources de Caudalie luxury spa.

 Explore the eternal city of Rome with this GR8 captivating, tailor-made experience.
-Luxuriate in the private viewing of the Vatican Museum and Sistine Chapel concluded with a private cocktail reception, walk down the city’s most secret catacombs closed to the public and visit the Pope’s private farm at Castle Gandolfo summer residence.
+Luxuriate in the private viewing of the Vatican Museum and Sistine Chapel concluded with a private cocktail reception, walk down the city’s most secret catacombs closed to the public and visit the Pope’s summer residence Castel Gandolfo, exclusively accessible to GR8.

-- After hours private viewing of Vatican Museum and Sistine Chapel with a cocktail reception
+- After hours private viewing of Vatican Museum and Sistine Chapel with cocktail reception

-- Direct and private access to the catacombs (closed to the public)
+- Direct and private access to the catacombs (closed to public)

-- Exclusive visit of the Pope’s farm at Castle Gandolfo
+- Exclusive visit of the Pope’s summer residence at Castel Gandolfo

-- Private traditional Roman cooking class experience and dinner hosted by a local Noble family representative at Noble Palace
+- Traditional roman cuisine experience hosted by a local Noble Madame at her private Noble Palace